 - ALS 6014: Theater Techniques for Enhancing Teaching and Public Speaking – Learn to use theater techniques to help enhance your classroom teaching and public speaking in both formal and informal environments.
-(Fall)
+(Fall; next offered in 2022)

 - ALS 6015: Teaching in Higher Education – Discover effective teaching and professional development skills to help prepare you for a higher education faculty position.
 (Spring; Offered by the Center for Teaching Innovation.)